 No pets & no smoking in the house please

 le Vignau lies on the edge of a quiet village, reached with an easy 5 minute walk.
-Village facilities include a shop, post office, tennis courts (guests have free use), restaurant/bar, salon de the and boulangerie.
+Village facilities include a shop, post office, tennis courts (guests have free use), pizzeria and boulangerie.
 A few minutes' drive and you'll find a wider range of shops and amenities at St Vincent de Tyrosse.

 The property benefits from a secluded, tranquil location yet it's not far to drive to the coastal resorts of Hossegor (and Seignosse & Capbreton).

 Also, it's a short distance to the principal resorts of the Pays Basque - Biarritz, Bayonne and St Jean de Luz.
 The Spanish border is less than an hour away.

 Nearest village / town: Hossegor (12 kms)

 Restaurant: Pizzeria in the village 500 metres